dappnode/DAppNodeDocs/docs/user/guides/validation-muticlient.md

-# DAppNode Multiclient for Validators (ETH2, GNO)
+# Dappnode Multiclient for Validators (ETH2, GNO)
 ---
-DAppNode is a key piece of infrastructure decentralization.
+Dappnode is a key piece of infrastructure decentralization.
 Our mission is to make running infrastructure easy for everyone, so we are now introducing multiple clients to validate on the Ethereum and Gnosis Consensus Layers (including testnets).

 ---

-## Current Status of Multiclient on DAppNode
+## Current Status of Multiclient on Dappnode

 **Status for ETH Mainnet:** Multiclient officially released for public use!